Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-More specifically, our work relates to recent studies that quantify labor market power in the presence of wage-setting constraints. \citet{TortaroloZarate2018} estimate higher labor supply elasticities for firms that employ more minimum-wage workers in Colombia. \citet{Hermo2025} shows evidence of heterogeneous wage and employment responses to wage floor shocks in Argentina by firms' exposure to constraints that are consistent with our theoretical framework. \citet{BassierBudlender2025} develop a cross-sectional kink design to identify constrained and unconstrained firms, and their estimates suggest smaller rent-sharing elasticities to demand shocks for constrained firms in South Africa, consistent with our evidence.
+More precisely, our work relates to recent studies that quantify labor market power in the presence of wage-setting constraints. \citet{TortaroloZarate2018} estimate higher labor supply elasticities for firms that employ more minimum-wage workers in Colombia. \citet{Hermo2025} shows evidence of heterogeneous wage and employment responses to wage floor changes in Argentina by firms' exposure to constraints that are consistent with our theoretical framework. \citet{BassierBudlender2025} develop a cross-sectional kink design to identify constrained and unconstrained firms, and estimate smaller rent-sharing elasticities among constrained firms in South Africa, consistent with our evidence.
+Related, \cite{FaiaAl2026} test the implications of minimum wage in a monopsony framework, while \cite{DiegmannAl2026} suggest that departures from a standard monopsony model may better explain the size-wage premium in large German firms.
 Our paper makes several distinct contributions in this regard.
-First, we explicitly discuss the implications of the theory of firm optimization under wage-setting constraints for the identification of firm-level elasticities, informing a discussion of potential remedies.
-Second, we develop a framework that combines insights from models of monopsony and firm-level bargaining, besides allowing for wage-floor constraints.\footnote{Examples of recent studies that explicitly incorporate unions and collective bargaining in monopsony settings include \citet{AzkarateAskasuaZerecero2025}, who show that unions partially offset the impacts of employer wage-setting power, and \citet{Wong2025}, who explores how union bargaining power interacts with firm labor and product market power, both in the context of French manufacturing.} In terms of theoretical insights, our framework can rationalize the presence of rent-sharing among constrained firms, unlike stylized models of firm-level bargaining.\footnote{In stylized models of firm-level bargaining, wages depend on the average revenue product of labor and an outside option.
+First, we explicitly discuss the implications of wage-setting constraints for the identification of firm-level elasticities, informing a discussion of potential remedies.
+Second, we provide comparable quasi-experimental evidence from multiple settings and leverage variation in wage-floor constraints.
+Third, we develop a framework that combines insights from models of monopsony and firm-level bargaining, besides allowing for wage-floor constraints. \footnote{Examples of recent studies that explicitly incorporate unions and firm-level bargaining in monopsony settings include \citet{AzkarateAskasuaZerecero2025}, who show that unions partially offset the impacts of employer wage-setting power, and \citet{Wong2025}, who explores how union bargaining power interacts with firm labor and product market power, both in the context of French manufacturing.} This framework rationalizes the presence of rent-sharing among constrained firms, unlike stylized models of firm-level bargaining. \footnote{In stylized models of firm-union Nash bargaining, wages depend on the average revenue product of labor and an outside option.
 However, as first pointed out by \citet{McDonaldSolow1981}, the equilibrium level of the average revenue product of labor does not depend on demand shifters when the production function is homogeneous, implying the absence of rent sharing.
-By contrast, our framework is able to generate rent-sharing among constrained firms even when the production function is homogeneous.} The model can also rationalize that wages in some firms lie strictly above the marginal revenue product of labor, i.e., the presence of ``wage markups'', which is ruled out in monopsony models.\footnote{Recent evidence by \citet{YehMacalusoHershbein2022} and \citet{ChanMattanaSalgadoXu2023} shows that a significant fraction of firms have markdowns above one, a feature that can be rationalized in models of firm-level bargaining.} Third, we provide comparable quasi-experimental evidence from multiple settings and leverage variation in constraints.
+By contrast, our framework is able to generate non-zero rent-sharing elasticities also among constrained firms, even when the production function is homogeneous.} The model can also rationalize that wages in some firms lie strictly above the marginal revenue product of labor, i.e., the presence of ``wage markups'', which is ruled out in static monopsony models. \footnote{Recent evidence by \citet{YehMacalusoHershbein2022} and \citet{ChanMattanaSalgadoXu2023} shows that a significant fraction of firms have markdowns above one, a feature that can be rationalized in models of firm-level bargaining.}